BatsResearch/alfred/README.md

 ```bash
 pip install -r requirements.txt
 ```
-It is highly recommended to use anaconda to create a virtual environment in alternative to the above command
+(Optional) It is highly recommended to use anaconda to create a virtual environment in alternative to the above command
 ```bash
 conda create --name alfred
 conda activate alfred